 To execute this approach, craft an attention-grabbing subject line like “Last Chance: Exclusive 24-Hour Flash Sale Inside!”

-“Hey there, it’s been a while!
-We’re extending a special 24-hour flash sale just for you.
 Use code FLASH24 to get 40% off on your next purchase—but hurry, this offer ends tomorrow!”

 5. Interactive Feedback Surveys

-You may leverage the concept of “inclusivity” to try and make prospects connect with your brand again.
-To do so, you may craft interactive surveys or quizzes to encourage inactive subscribers or customers to provide feedback.
+To do so, you can craft interactive surveys or quizzes to encourage inactive subscribers or customers to provide feedback.

 Compile an email to convey that you are seeking to understand the reasons behind disengagement and gather valuable insights to improve your products, services, or communication strategies.

 This approach will make the prospect feel like you truly care about them.
 They will feel like they are part of your business journey and you truly want to reconcile the relationship.
-Some of the inactive leads will consider giving you feedback and will be eager to wait to see if you truly mean what you wrote in the email.

 After that, you need to make prompt responses to their feedback and give them your plan on how you wish to improve.
-If they notice your proactive actions, they will now have even more trust than they had before they became inactive.

 Overall, this tactic builds a great emotional connection between your brand and the inactive customers, leading to a fruitful re-engagement.

-6. Sharing Recent Stories Of Successful Customers
+6. Sharing Recent Stories of Successful Customers

 Testimonials and social proofs are a great way to gain trust and credibility.